LiskArchive/lisk-explorer/docs/prerequisites-linux.md

 	  sudo apt-get install -y redis-server
 	```

 	> Note: you can change your port at this step if you want to have more Redis instances in the future.
-Remeber to adjust the environment variable `REDIS_PORT` accordingly.
+Remember to adjust the environment variable `REDIS_PORT` accordingly.

 - Freegeoip (<https://github.com/fiorix/freegeoip>) -- Freegeoip is used by the Network Monitor for IP address geo-location.